MASSACHUSETTS EXPLOSIONS, FIRES: Police responding to reports of multiple explosions, fires north of Boston

-MASSACHUSETTS - Massachusetts State Police are responding to reports of dozens of explosions and fires at homes in three separate communities north of Boston.
+MASSACHUSETTS - Communities north of Boston were rocked by at least 70 explosions and fires at homes in three separate communities.

-At least 39 explosions were reported in Lawrence, Andover and North Andover.
-The Massachusetts State Police said that number will grow.
+According to our sister station Boston 25 News, up to 100 fires broke out in Lawrence, Andover and North Andover Thursday afternoon due to over-pressurized gas lines.

+State Police say Columbia Gas crews are working to depressurize gas lines in the area.
+Power has been shut off in much of the area.

-Methuen Police Chief Joseph Solomon says there are 20 to 25 homes on fire in Lawrence.
-Solomon, who’s in Lawrence, says there are so many fires “you can’t even see the sky.”
+Methuen Police Chief Joseph Solomon at one point said there are so many fires “you can’t even see the sky.”

 Photos from the scene show multiple houses burning and smoke billowing in the air.